Ahr Valley Railway

-The Ahr Valley Railway (Ahrtalbahn), Remagen–Ahrbrück, is currently a 29 km-long, partly single-track and non-electrified branch line, which runs through the Ahr valley from Remagen via Ahrweiler and Dernau to Ahrbrück in the German state of Rhineland-Palatinate.
-It is served by Regionalbahn services on lines RB 30 and RB 39 (Deutsche Bahn timetable route number 477).
+The Ahr Valley Railway (Ahrtalbahn), Remagen–Ahrbrück, is currently a 29 km-long, partly single-track and electrified branch line, which runs through the Ahr valley from Remagen via Ahrweiler and Dernau to Ahrbrück in the German state of Rhineland-Palatinate.
+It is served by two Regionalbahn services and is included in Deutsche Bahn timetable route number 477.

 History

 The history of the Ahr Valley Railway begins as a branch line of the West Rhine Railway (Linke Rheinstrecke).
 This line was built up the Rhine from Cologne to Rolandseck via Bonn by the Bonn–Cologne Railway Company (Bonn-Cölner Eisenbahn-Gesellschaft) between 1844 and 1856; it was extended to Bingerbrück via Remagen and Koblenz by the Rhenish Railway Company (Rheinische Eisenbahn-Gesellschaft) in 1858/59.

 On 23 September 1879, a ministerial decree was issued to authorise the building of the Ahr Valley Railway.
 Less than a year later, the Rhenish Railway opened the first section from Remagen to Ahrweiler on 17 September 1880.
 This was extended to Altenahr on 1 December 1886 and to Adenau on 15 July 1888.

 For strategic reasons, two other lines were added in the Ahr valley in 1912 and 1913, establishing a small Ahr Valley Railway network.
 In 1912, the Dümpelfeld–Hillesheim (Eifel)–Lissendorf line was opened; this followed the upstream half of the Ahr and then branched off into the Ahlbach valley at Ahrdorf.
 The third side a triangle of railways was built to connect the two lines (the Dümpelfeld curve from Liers junction to Insul junction).

 In 1913, the Ahrdorf–Blankenheim railway was opened; this ran up the rest of the Ahr valley from Ahrdorf to its source and then connected with the Eifel Railway.

 There was a locomotive depot (Bahnbetriebswerk) in the middle of the line at Kreuzberg and lying parallel with it.
 At the same time, the original line was partially relocated and the Ahr Valley Railway was double-tracked from Remagen to Liers junction.